karma4u101/FoBo/README.md

 - None

 **Snapshot Release history:**
+- **2013-03-27** -- 0.9.4-SNAPSHOT artifacts for Lift 2.5 and 3.0 see [Dependency settings](https://github.com/karma4u101/FoBo/blob/master/README.md#dependency-settings) for more information.
 - **2013-03-08** -- 0.9.3-SNAPSHOT artifacts for Lift 2.5-RC2 and Lift 3.0-SNAPSHOT
 - **2013-02-24** -- 0.9.2-SNAPSHOT artifacts for Lift 2.5-RC1 and 2.5-SNAPSHOT (Scala 2.10, 2.9.2, 2.9.1-1, 2.9.1) and Lift 3.0 -SNAPSHOT (Scala 2.10)
 - **2013-02-22** -- 0.9.1-SNAPSHOT artifacts for Lift 2.5-RC1 (Scala 2.10, 2.9.2, 2.9.1-1, 2.9.1) and Lift 3.0-SNAPSHOT (Scala 2.10)